 In 2011 I joined Covestor, the first marketplace for investment management, as Chief Product Officer.
 Covestor allows you to compare and select the best money managers, financial advisors, and successful investors and is backed by Union Square Ventures, Spark Capital and Amadeus Capital Partners.
 In 2015 we sold it to Interactive Brokers ($IBKR) and I exited the business.

 In 2011 I also co-founded Mind the Product as a community blog to tie together our disparate communities.
 In 2012 I conceived, planned, curated and led the execution of our first annual conference – Mind the Product 2012.
 The conference has sold out every year since, with early bird tickets selling out in minutes, and received rave reviews.
 With annual conferences in both San Francisco and London gathering 1,500 passionate product people each, it is also the biggest and best product conference in the world.
 Join us at this years’ event.

-Today I am part of running Mind the Product full time, advise a few startups and split my time between London and San Francisco.
+Today I am part of running Mind the Product full time, serve as an Executive in Residence for EQT, one of Europe’s leading private equity and venture capital firms, advise a few startups, and split my time between London and San Francisco.